North Bay Indigenous Hub -Employment Opportunity

 Under the direction and supervision of the Child Care Supervisor, the Early Childhood Educator (ECE/RECE) is responsible for the delivery of child centred programs that support early learning and development of children.

-- 2 years’ direct work experience with children and early learning, preferred.
+- Direct work experience with children and early learning is preferred.

 - Knowledge or passion for learning of Indigenous culture, history and ways of being.

 - Knowledge of Indigenous language is an asset.

 - A clear and recent (within 6 months) Criminal/Police Records Check and Vulnerable Persons Check.